 Don’t add the chocolate drizzle and coarse sugar topping until the muffins are cooled completely.
 Otherwise the drizzle won’t set as well.

 My recipe is gluten free, but you can easily add the gluten!
-Tag me @rosesandwhiskers on Instagram if you try it and use the hashtag #rosesandwhiskers.
+Tag me @rosesandwhiskers on Instagram if you try these chocolate gingerbread muffins and use the hashtag #rosesandwhiskers.

 Happy baking! 🙂